- slide 1 of 4

 How to use Title 1 funds rests with each school.
 Title 1 funds can be used to improve curriculum, instructional activities, counseling, parental involvement, increase staff and program improvement.
 The funding should assist schools in meeting the educational goals of low-income students.
 According to the U.S. Department of Education, Title 1 funds typically support supplemental instruction in reading and math.
 Annually, this program reaches over six million students, primarily in the elementary grades.

 Types of students that might be served by Title 1 funds include migrant students, students with limited English proficiency, homeless students, students with disabilities, neglected students, delinquent students, at-risk students or any student in need.
 Students can be classified as at-risk for numerous reasons.
-A few reasons they might be classified as at-risk students include: high number of absences, single-parent home, low academic performance or low-income family.
+A few reasons they might be classified as at-risk students include: low academic performance, being held back a grade for one or more years, or being homeless.
+There are other criteria that may place students in an at-risk category as well.

 - slide 4 of 4